herbps10/targets_example/README.md

 This is a template project for setting up analysis pipelines using `targets`.
 The project also includes configurations for running it on the UMass computing cluster.

+In this README, code to be run in the shell are prefixed with `>`, and all other commands are to be run in `R`.

 To run the pipeline, open an R session in the project root and run:
 ```
 library(targets)